lesgourg/class_public/README.md

 Other parameters can describe departures from the post-recombination conditions established by the little &omega;'s.
 The upshot of all this is that early-time and late-time physical processes determine the resultant _H_<sub>0</sub>, so it obviously becomes a derived parameter, as it should be.

-TLDR - if `without_h` is enabled, then the little omegas describe the universe that would result today if late-time physical processes do not alter the background expansion history.
-Hubble can no longer be specified, as it becomes determined by the expansion history from initial conditions set by the little omegas projected backwards.
+TLDR - if `without_h` is enabled, then the &omega;'s describe the universe that would result today if late-time physical processes do not alter the background expansion history.
+Hubble can no longer be specified, as it becomes determined by the expansion history from initial conditions set by the &omega;'s projected backwards.

-*CAVEAT* - Only implemented in `background` and `thermodynamics` for now.
+**CAVEAT** - Only implemented in `background` and `thermodynamics` for now.

 (Below is the CLASS boilerplate)